ProfessorKazarinoff/mkdocs-github-pages/README.md

 # mkdocs-github-pages

-A repo that contains an example MkDoc documentation site hosted on GitHub Pages and deploy with GitHub Actions
+A repo that contains an example MkDocs documentation site hosted on GitHub Pages and deploy with GitHub Actions